MCL Tear Grand Center Arts District, St. Louis, MO

 Pre- and Post-Surgical Rehabilitation

-Pre/post surgical rehabilitation is essential for recovery before and after surgery.
-At Axes Physical Therapy in Grand Center Arts District, St. Louis, MO, we provide customized rehab programs to prepare your knee for surgery by enhancing strength and flexibility.
+Pre/post surgical rehabilitation plays a vital role in pre- and post-surgery recovery.
+At Axes Physical Therapy in Grand Center Arts District, St. Louis, MO, we create individualized rehab plans to ready your knee for surgery by boosting strength and flexibility.
 Post-surgery, our Grand Center Arts District, St. Louis, MO physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
 This comprehensive approach ensures you can return to your normal activities as quickly and safely as possible.

 Grand Center Arts District, St. Louis, MO Physical Therapy for MCL Tears

-Physical therapy in Grand Center Arts District, St. Louis, MO is essential for recovering from an MCL tear, focusing on restoring knee function, strength, and mobility.
+Physical therapy in Grand Center Arts District, St. Louis, MO plays a pivotal role in the recovery from an MCL tear, aiming to restore knee function, strength, and mobility.
 At Axes Physical Therapy in Grand Center Arts District, St. Louis, MO, our approach includes:

 • Range of Motion Exercises: Gradually improving flexibility and reducing stiffness.